The Control Line tool is a graduated filter that uses the Control Points technology (Upoints).

 BUT the selectivity value (Chroma and Luma) is unique for all Local Adjustment.

-* The dropper is only displayed for the active control line to avoid confusion when there are several masks
+* The dropper is only displayed for the active Control Line to avoid confusion when there are several masks

 * Controlling the action of the cumulation of masks with the monochrome mode (M / Shift+ M)